samindaa/deep-reinforcement-learning/Report.md

 ### State Representation

-The agent receives a real feature vector contains 37 elements (size (37,).
-In order to capture temporal aspects, I have also included _num\_history_ of past features to create the input state representation of size _(num\_history, 37)_.
-I have used this design as we explore the architecture of the deep neural network (DNN), we can directly use nn.Conv1d, and nn.BatchNorm1d to develop DNN with better modeling power and capacity.
+The agent receives a real feature vector containing 37 elements (size is (37,)).
+In order to capture the temporal aspects, I have also included _num\_history_ of past features to create the input state representation of size _(num\_history, 37)_.
+I have used this design, as we explore the architecture of the deep neural network (DNN), we can directly use nn.Conv1d, and nn.BatchNorm1d to develop a DNN with better modeling power and capacity.

+The very first state is repeated _num\_history_ times to a Python deque.
+All the next states are appended to the deque and generated the state vector.
+The implementation is available [here](https://github.com/samindaa/deep-reinforcement-learning/blob/master/p1_navigation/ddqn.py#L124).

-### Deep Neural Network
+### Deep Q-Network

-I have committed to the following DNN architecture (created with [pytorch-summary](https://github.com/sksq96/pytorch-summary)).
+I have committed to the following DQN architecture (created with [pytorch-summary](https://github.com/sksq96/pytorch-summary)).
+The implementation is available [here](https://github.com/samindaa/deep-reinforcement-learning/blob/master/p1_navigation/ddqn.py#L142).

 	----------------------------------------------------------------
 	        Layer (type)               Output Shape         Param #